How does your reservation list work?

 Do you give your dogs any health supplement?

 We give our dogs and puppies a high quality health supplement called Nu-Vet and definitely recommend that you continue this supplement with your new puppy!
 See our Nu-Vet page for more information on this.
+We also occasionally supplement with salmon oil for their coats.

 Will my puppy be AKC registered/registrable?
 How does that process work?